ccallawa/alyvix_server_doc/session_management.rst

 Session Management
 ==================

-A session is the connection between Alyvix Server and the virtual machines, cloud instances, or physical servers you want to run Alyvix test cases on.
-Alyvix Server can manage multiple sessions for you, even on completely different machines, allowing you to define what you want to achieve and letting Alyvix Server take care of the details.
-That's what we mean by scaling up -- adding more machines doesn't mean you have to spend more of your time.
+A session is the connection between Alyvix Server and a Windows session you want to run Alyvix test cases on.
+Alyvix Server can manage multiple sessions for you, allowing you to define what you want to achieve and letting Alyvix Server take care of the details.
+That's what we mean by scaling up -- adding a lot more sessions doesn't mean you have to spend a lot more of your time.